Nathanv784/assistant_api/README.md

-#   Building a Chat Conversation using LangChain and OpenAI
+# OpenAI  Assistant API

+This Python script demonstrates a simple chat interface with an OpenAI assistant.
+It allows users to interact with the assistant.

 ## Prerequisites